-Here is a sample resume we recently produced for a Relationship Manager in Singapore.
+Here’s a sample resume we recently produced for a Relationship Manager in Singapore.

 - Relationship Manager with 8+ years’ experience in private banking.
-Currently managing ultra high net worth clients across Southeast Asia with combined AUM of 200 million USD
+Currently managing ultra high net worth clients across Southeast Asia with combined AUM of 200 million USD.

 - Outstanding success in growing assets under management across expanding markets.
 Consistent record in leading teams to surpass management targets and grow sales of complex structured products by 25% YOY.

 - Lead acquisition of ultra high net worth clients across emerging markets in Southeast Asia.
-Currently managing over 30 clients with combined AUM of 200 million USD [Short and simple, but perfectly summarises what the candidate’s main responsibility is.
+Currently managing over 30 clients with combined AUM of 200 million USD.
+[Short and simple, but perfectly summarises what the candidate’s main responsibility is.
 Quantifying the role adds even more strength to the opening line.]

 - Establish and improve relationships with key ultra high net worth clients.
-Understand clients’ individual needs and tailor product recommendations of investment instruments to grow wealth and achieve financial freedom [This line speaks about strategies on how the candidate manages relationship with key clients.]
+Understand clients’ individual needs and tailor product recommendations of investment instruments to grow wealth and achieve financial freedom.
+[This line speaks about strategies on how the candidate manages relationship with key clients.]

 - Serve as client adviser and recommend different conventional and unconventional investment instruments to maximise portfolio returns according to clients financial status and requirements.
-These include company acquisitions, commercial projects, bonds, securities, and property investments [Speak about investment methods and structured products you’ve been successful at selling to clients.
+These include company acquisitions, commercial projects, bonds, securities, and property investments.
+[Speak about investment methods and structured products you’ve been successful at selling to clients.
 This will establish your deep understanding on asset management.]

 - Acquire UHNW clients by leveraging on DBS’ wide network across Southeast Asia.
 Tailor tax, legal, credit and investment solutions for complex offshore trusts.